mortenvn/dih-api/README.md

 ## Setup
 ### Database
 To setup the project locally install Postgres and set `PG_URL ` to your database.
 The format should `postgres://USERNAME:PASSWORD@localhost/DB`.
 The capitalized words should be replaced with your own values.

-To export your variable on a Unix-system.
+To export your variable on a Unix-system, simply use the `export` command, i.e. `export PG_URL=your value`.

 ### SES for e-mails
 The system uses AWS SES for e-mails.
 You'll need to set the following environment variables for this to work: